 In the form of written questions, reports, logs and case studies.
 The standard of your work will help determine whether you are ready for the end point assessment.

-No you have no physical exam to take, you have an end point assessment which is in three parts: 1) Direct observation, 2) A case study 3) A professional discussion.
-All of which you will be thoroughly prepared for.
+No you have no physical exam to take, you have an end point assessment which is in three parts: 1.
+Direct observation of practice with questions, 2.
+Report with questioning, 3.
+Professional discussion

 Your employer would either supply this or provide guidance on what to wear